Republicans gain control of Montana Consumer Counsel, the state's advocate for consumers

 There have been several attempts by Republican lawmakers to exert more control over the Consumer Counsel since 2020, when Republican members of the committee ordered the Consumer Counsel to retract his concerns about NorthWestern’s Colstrip plans.

-While NorthWestern was suggesting to Montana ulators that it was in a sound trade, acquiring a 25% share in Colstrip Unit 4 from Puget Sound Energy for one dollar, Puget was telling Washington ulators the power plant was uneconomical and in need of big repairs.
+While NorthWestern was suggesting to Montana regulators that it was in a sound trade, acquiring a 25% share in Colstrip Unit 4 from Puget Sound Energy for one dollar, Puget was telling Washington regulators the power plant was uneconomical and in need of big repairs.
 Nelson wanted to know more about the power plant.

-Montana’s utility ulator, the Public Service Commission, agreed with Nelson, deeming NorthWestern’s application inadequate and requiring the utility to disclose more.
+Montana’s utility regulator, the Public Service Commission, agreed with Nelson, deeming NorthWestern’s application inadequate and requiring the utility to disclose more.

 Republicans on the Consumer Committee informed Nelson that they had concluded that boosting NorthWestern’s ownership of Colstrip was good for consumers.
 Republican lawmakers Mike Hopkins, of Missoula, and Jeff Welborn, of Dillon, ordered Nelson to retract his concerns.